-As a starting point for the FY 2018 Community Agency Funding process when it began in October 2016, staff estimated that total funding available for Social Services grants in FY 2018 would be the same level as in the previous fiscal year: approximately \$450,000.
+As a starting point for the FY 2018 Community Agency Funding process when it began in October, 2016, it was estimated that total funding available for Social Services grants in FY 2018 would be the same level as in the previous FY 2017: approximately \$450,000.
 Social Services grants are sourced from the General Fund, and this total can be changed at Council's discretion.
 The FY 2018 Social Services funding recommendations are shown in Attachment II.